fgrosse/goldi/README.md

         type: Client
         factory: NewDefaultClient
         arguments:
             - "%client_base_url%"   # As in the API you can use parameters here
+            - "@logger"             # You can also reference other types

     time.clock:
         package: github.com/fgrosse/goldi-example/lib